mottJohn/scrapPath/README.md

 * Currently, the script use selenium to click the webpage.
 However, further investigation found that it is actually a form submits to a server.
 Building a html form as request will be more reliable than clicking webpage, and possibility faster too.

 ## Heatmap
 * The current script runs very slow (An hour) since it loops through all the grips 8 times for all the AQOs requirements.
 Need to think of some smarter way to do it.
+(SOLVED: time reduced to 15 mins)